isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-04-post-how-the-jurong-bird-park-came-to-be.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-17-issue-2/authors/ZoeYeo.png" style="width: 100px; height: 100px;" />
-<b>Ong Eng Chuan</b> is a Senior Librarian with the National Library, Singapore, managing the Rare Materials Collection.
-His research interest is in early Singapore publications.
+<b>Zoe Yeo</b> is an Associate Librarian with the National Library, Singapore.
+She is part of the team that oversees the statutory functions at the National Library Board.
+She manages the Legal Deposit function and collection, including its collection policies, workflows and enforcement as well as engagement with publishers and the public.
 </div>

 <a href="https://nlb-ba-staging.netlify.app/vol-17/issue-1/apr-jun-2021/"><center>Back to Issue</center></a>